AzureAD/microsoft-authentication-library-for-js/README.md

 MSAL.js now supports Node.js and Electron!

+MSAL.js supports both consumer and enterprise Microsoft accounts.
+This can be restricted if desired.
+Only applications that use special consumer or enterprise data will need to differentiate.

-Supported account types: [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) for work and school accounts (AAD), Microsoft personal accounts (MSA).
-Additionally, MSAL.js supports social identity providers like Facebook, Google, LinkedIn, Microsoft accounts, etc. through [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview#identity-providers) service.
+MSAL.js supports social identity providers like Facebook, Google, and LinkedIn through the [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview#identity-providers) service.

 ## How do I get Started?